► Best racing wheels on PS4, Xbox One and PC

 PS4 and PC: | Xbox One and PC:

 And one more thing: get a driving seat

 All the wheels in this article can be mounted on a table, and while usually fine, I’d recommend pushing the boat out and getting a racing seat instead.
 Simply put, a racing seat allows you to really unlock the potential of the rest of your setup – so you get the best experience with your kit.
-Essentially it elevates your set up from a ‘playing at home’ to an ‘arcade’ level.
+Essentially it elevates your set up from ‘playing at home’ to ‘arcade’ or 'driving sim event' level.

 There’s a few to choose from, but I went for a €349.00 Playseat Revolution.